 “Although the data breach of personal identification information does not appear to have come from Northwestern or Equifax, we understand the concern that this has created for some of our faculty and staff members, and we deeply regret the inconvenience, frustration and significant time that affected individuals have had to spend as a result of this issue,” said Pam Beemer, vice president for human resources.

-“By offering the free credit monitoring and identity theft protection, we hope this helps provide some peace of mind and ongoing protection,” Beemer said.
+“By offering the free credit monitoring and identity theft protection through partnerships with good credit repair companies, we hope this helps provide some peace of mind and ongoing protection,” Beemer said.

 Information detailing how to sign up for the services will be emailed this week and sent by mail to all faculty and staff.